Educators & Coaches9 min readUpdated Apr 14, 2026

 Problem and who this is for

 You finish teaching, a student was absent, and now you need a clean recap before the day gets away from you.
 The board is full, your own notes are half-legible, and the homework directions changed mid-class.
-A reusable skill can turn those messy inputs into a stable recap format in minutes.
+A reusable Skill can turn those messy inputs into a stable recap and homework sheet in minutes.

-This workflow is for classroom teachers, tutors, small-group instructors, and coaches who need a same-day recap for students or families.
+This workflow is for classroom teachers, tutors, small-group instructors, and coaches who need a same-day recap for a student, family, or class portal without rewriting the same structure every time.

 Prerequisites